Home

 So Russian forces are simply taking the grain, the supply mentioned.
 "They steal it, take it to Crimea and that is it."

-"We have clear evidence that they unloaded grain from the Melitopol city elevator.
-They robbed the elevator along with private farms," the mayor instructed CNN.
+"We have now clear proof that they unloaded grain from the Melitopol metropolis elevator.
+They robbed the elevator together with private farms," the mayor instructed CNN.

 Leave a Reply